brendanhasz/probflow/docs/ready_made_models.rst

 Ready-made Models
 =================

+.. _ready_made_models:

 .. include:: macros.hrst

-TODO: discuss the different ready-made models in the models module
+TODO: the different ready-made models in the models module and how to use them